Guale: La Tama and Yamasee amalgamation

-Indians throughout the American southeast were drawn to the Spanish mission provinces for their trade in European manufactured goods.
+Indians throughout the American Southeast were drawn to the Spanish mission provinces for their trade in European manufactured goods.
 Various non-Guale Indians settled in or near the Guale missions during the 17th century.
 Most were from an Indian province of north-central Georgia called La Tama by the Spanish.
-In the 1660s the well-armed Westo attacked La Tama and neighboring regions, dispersing the La Tama in several directions.
+In the 1660s, the well-armed Westo attacked La Tama and neighboring regions, dispersing the La Tama in several directions.
 Some migrated to the lower Chattahoochee River towns of Coweta and Cussita, the Apalachee mission provinces, and the Guale province.
-The La Tama spoke a dialect of Hitchiti, a Muskogean language, as did several towns in Apalachicola Province.
-The Guale language may or may not have been related.

 In 1675 the Spanish first used the term Yamasee to refer to the newcomer refugees.
 They thought them similar to the La Tama.
 In Guale Province, some of the Yamasee joined the existing missions, while others settled on the periphery.

 Destruction and dispersal

 Between 1675 and 1684, the Westo tribe, supported by English colonists in the colonies of Carolina and Virginia, destroyed all Spanish missions in Georgia.
 Attacks by English-supported pirates also contributed to the breakup of the missions.
-In 1680 a group of pirates sacked Mission Santa Catalina de Guale.
-By 1684 the Spanish and Indians had abandoned all six missions.
+In 1680, a group of pirates sacked Mission Santa Catalina de Guale.
+By 1684, the Spanish had abandoned all six missions.

 The La Tama Yamasee, Guale, and other refugees scattered in the southeast.
 Some relocated to new missions in Spanish Florida, but most rejected Spanish authority.
 They felt Spain had been unable to protect them and resented their failure to provide firearms.
-The Indians of Guale Province moved mostly to the Apalachee or Apalachicola regions.
+The Guale moved mostly to the Apalachee or Apalachicola regions.